fajao/fajao.github.io/_posts/2022-06-07-SOC_automation_project_part_2.md

 ---
-layout: default
 title: SOC Automation Project - Part 2
-date: 2024-07-07 04:00:00 -500
+date: 2024-06-07 04:00:00 -500
 categories: [projects,SOC automation]
 tags: [soc,build,soar,siem,xdr,edr,wazuh,shuffle,thehive]
-author: Pedro Torres
 image: /assets/img/soc_project/part1/soc_build.png
 ---

 # Building a SOC automation Home Lab: Part 2 - Windows 10 VM installation and configuration

-### A step-by-step guide for building your very own SOC Automation Home Lab using VMWare and Digital Ocean cLoud provider
+### A step-by-step guide for building your very own SOC Automation Home Lab using VMWare and Digital Ocean cloud provider

-In this module, we will cover the installation and configuration of our Windows 10 host.
+In this module, we will cover the installation and configuration of our Windows 10.
 Additionally, we will install Sysmon on our virtual machine (VM) host.

 > The Windows 10 VM will serve as the Wazuh Agent for our project.
 However, the number of agents and their OS is up to you, as long as they are supported by Wazuh.
 {: .prompt-info }